 You can get a dose of inspiration for pretty much anything you need to know with a quick search on Pinterest.
 Just input the keywords and a cocktail of amazing sources are available right at your fingertips.

-Even though we lump Pinterest together with Instagram, Facebook, Twitter, and all other social media websites, it’s actually kind of a hybrid of a social media platform and a search engine.
+Even though we lump Pinterest together with Instagram, Facebook, Twitter, and all other social media websites, it’s actually kind of a hybrid of a social media platform and a search engine and real estate agents needs to remember that.

 This is because Pinterest uses an algorithm that prioritizes SEO, which mimics search engines like Google, but also allows for your brand to shine in a concentrated or branched out way, like social media.